-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: RAYINC KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-RAYONIER INC. THE DIRECTORS RECOMMEND A VOTE "FOR" ITEM 1.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+RAYON1

+KEEP THIS PORTION FOR YOUR RECORDS

+DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+RAYONIER INC.

+THE DIRECTORS RECOMMEND A VOTE "FOR" ITEM 1.
-Vote On Directors FOR ALL WITHHOLD ALL FOR ALL EXCEPT To withhold authority to vote, mark "For All Except" and write the nominee's number on the line below.
-Election of the nominees listed below as Directors of Rayonier Inc. James H. Hance, Jr. - Class II Paul G. Kirk, Jr. - Class II Carl S. Sloane - Class II Richard D. Kincaid - Class III Ο Ο 0 The shares represented by this proxy when properly executed will be voted in the manner directed herein by the undersigned Shareholder(s).
-If no direction is made, this proxy will be voted FOR all four nominees for Director.
-If any other matters properly come before the meeting, the persons named in this proxy will vote in their discretion.

-Signature [PLEASE SIGN WITHIN BOX]
+Vote On Directors 1.
+Election of the nominees listed below as Class III Directors of Rayonier Inc. For All Withhold All To withhold authority to vote, mark "For All Except" write the nominee's number on the line below. and 01) Richard D. Kincaid 02) W. Lee Nutter 03) Ronald Townsend Π. The shares represented by this proxy when properly executed voted in the manner directed herein by the undersigned Share If no direction is made, this proxy will be voted FOR all the nominees for Director.
+If any other matters properly come be meeting, the persons named in this proxy will vote in their distance. holder(s ree efore th s). e HOUSEHOLDING ELECTION - Please indicate if you consent to receive certain future investor communications Yes No in a single package per household Γ Signature [PLEASE SIGN WITHIN BOX] Date L Signature e (Joint Owners) Date